NJ — nathanjoel.com

 I work at the seam between retail clients and an AI-driven content product.

 I’m a Forward Deployed / Solution Engineer.
-My job is the bridge: I sit with clients to capture their technical and output-format requirements directly, translate them into delivery specs the engineering team can run with, and turn the patterns I see across that portfolio into proposals that shape the product itself.
+My job is the bridge: I sit with clients to capture their technical and output-format requirements directly, translate them into delivery specs the engineering team can run with, and feed what I learn across that portfolio back into the product.

 The role only works if you can do both sides credibly.
 So I also ship — full-stack features, data pipelines, internal tooling.
 Being close enough to the code to know what’s actually expensive, and close enough to clients to know which expensive thing is worth doing, is most of the value.